geofis/BashRTKStation/README.md

 - A cell phone.

-A complete list of parts can be found [here](https://github.com/geofis/TouchRTKStation)
+A complete list of the parts needed can be found [here](https://github.com/geofis/TouchRTKStation).

 The software comprises the following: